opencog/atomspace/opencog/persist/sql/README.md

 Restarting the server might lead to errors stating that max shared mem usage has been exceeded.
-This can be fixed by telling the kernel to use 16.4 gigabytes (for example).
+This can be fixed by telling the kernel to use 42.4 gigabytes (for example).
 Edit: `sudo vi /etc/sysctl.conf` and add:
 ```
-   kernel.shmmax = 16440100100
+   kernel.shmmax = 42440100100
 ```
-save file contents, then:
+Save file contents, then:
 ```
    sudo sysctl -p /etc/sysctl.conf
 ```

 #### Tuning HugePages
-Using 2MB-sized HugePages also helps.
-The proceedure here is a bit complicated.
-Add a hugepages user-group, and add postgres to it:
+Using 2MB-sized HugePages can also offer a large performance boost, both for postgres, and for the atomspace, especially when working with a large atomspace.
+The proceedure to set these up is a bit complicated.
+First, add a hugepages user-group, and add postgres to it:
 ```
    sudo groupadd hugepages
    sudo gpasswd -a postgres hugepages